mkarsene/frontend-dev-test/README.md

 ## Application

 The application on this link must be replicated as much as possible: `https://d2l5gumhi3yv72.cloudfront.net`.
-You can loging using the following credentials:
+You can log in using the following credentials:

 - User: `Developer Test`
 - PIN: `1234`